buddhanussati/meditator-journal/README.md

 The **"Analytics"** tab helps you reflect on the quality of your mind during meditation sessions with higher precision.

 * **Goal-specific analysis:** You can view data for specific goals (e.g., "Sitting Meditation" or "Walking Meditation") to compare the progress of different practices.
-* **Distraction Threshold:**
+* **Mindfulness Threshold:**
 This is the most important concept for calculating your "Meditation Quality."
-> *"Distraction Threshold" is the maximum allowed gap between two mindfulness logs; if this time is exceeded, the system considers you were distracted.*
+> *"Mindfulness Threshold" is the maximum allowed gap between two mindfulness logs; if this time is exceeded, the system considers you were distracted.*

 * **How it works:** For example, if you set the threshold to **12 seconds**: